Types Of Data - Nominal, Ordinal, Discrete and Continuous

 • Cost of a cell phone

-• Numbers of employees in a company
+• Number of employees in a company

 • The total number of players who participated in a competition